 The breaking point for Davidson came, he says, when he was asked to tell two siblings, ages 6 and 10, that they couldn’t hug each other.
 “They called me over the radio.
 And they wanted to translate to these kids that the rule of the shelter is that they are not allowed to hug,” he says.
 “And these are kids that had just been separated from their mom—basically just huddling and hugging each other in a desperate attempt to remain together.”

-Southwest Key, the nonprofit that operates several shelters along the U.S.-Mexico border including the one where Davidson worked, told NPR it has a policy of allowing hugs and comforting touches in certain circumstances.
-A South Texas shelter, meanwhile, told the American Academy of Pediatrics president Colleen Kraft when she visited (according to the same NPR story) that there was no federal regulation prohibiting workers from touching kids in their care.
-Still, what Kraft described witnessing in South Texas were staffers who believed they were not allowed to touch the kids to soothe them and behaved accordingly, and children who cried and cried yet were not physically comforted.
+Southwest Key, the nonprofit that operates several shelters along the U.S.-Mexico border, including the one where Davidson worked, told NPR that it has a policy of allowing hugs and comforting touches in certain circumstances.
+A South Texas shelter, meanwhile, told the American Academy of Pediatrics president, Colleen Kraft, when she visited (according to the same NPR story) that there was no federal regulation prohibiting workers from touching kids in their care.
+Still, what Kraft described witnessing in South Texas were staffers who believed they were not allowed to touch the kids to soothe them, and behaved accordingly, and children who cried and cried yet were not physically comforted.

-Tiffany Field, a professor of pediatrics, psychology, and psychiatry, founded the Touch Research Institute (TRI) at the University of Miami’s school of medicine in 1992.
-In the years since, she’s studied the effects of touch on kids in both traumatic situations (a 1996 study of kids whose families had been affected by Hurricane Andrew found that kids who routinely received back rubs from massage therapists saw significant improvements in their PTSD symptoms) and everyday situations (a 1999 study compared kids in Paris, “who get significantly more physical affection from their parents than kids in Miami,” to their counterparts in Florida and found they were less physically and verbally aggressive).
+Tiffany Field, a professor of pediatrics, psychology, and psychiatry, founded the Touch Research Institute at the University of Miami’s school of medicine in 1992.
+In the years since, she’s studied the effects of touch on kids in both traumatic situations (a 1996 study of kids whose families had been affected by Hurricane Andrew found that kids who routinely received back rubs from massage therapists saw significant improvements in their PTSD symptoms) and everyday situations (a 1999 study compared kids in Paris, “who get significantly more physical affection from their parents than kids in Miami,” with their counterparts in Florida and found that the former were less physically and verbally aggressive).

 The vagus nerve has pathways to all major organs, Field says.
 “It slows down the heart.
 It goes to the GI tract and helps digestion.
 It helps our emotional expressions—our facial expressions and our vocal expressions.
 It enhances serotonin, the natural antidepressant in our system,” she says.
 “So that’s why hugging is good.
 That’s why massage is good.”